 People with warning signs or shortness of breath should go to the hospital emergency department immediately, by ambulance if necessary.
 People who have wheezing that comes and goes and are not short of breath can usually wait a day or two.

 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history and then do a physical examination.
-What doctors find during the history and physical examination often suggests a cause and the tests that may need to be done (see Symptoms of Lung Disorders: Some Causes and Features of Wheezing).
+What doctors find during the history and physical examination often suggests a cause and the tests that may need to be done (see see Some Causes and Features of Wheezing).

 Doctors determine whether the wheezing is occurring for the first time or has occurred before.
 If the person has had wheezing before, they determine whether current symptoms are different in nature or severity.